DCS World Fly BFM and be Dominant Every Engagement.

 HUD BFM is the Wrong Way to Fly!

 What is HUD BFM and why is it a bad?
-Flying HUD BFM is bad because you will always be trying to pull the target into the HUD, which means you will relentlessly be pulling on the stick so your constantly bleeding your valuable energy.
+Flying HUD BFM is bad because you will always be trying to pull the target into the HUD, which means you will relentlessly be pulling on the stick so you’re constantly bleeding your valuable energy.
 This means you expend all your energy achieving little other than trying track the target.
 You need patience.
 Managing your energy is paramount so you can track and eventually kill the target.
 Learning and practicing this will make you far more successful in BFM combat.

 If by flying HUD BFM and your able to get a kill quickly then you have done well.
 Much of the time it will be fruitless and get you killed.